marcom/PlotRNA.jl/README.md

 features.
 If you use the VARNA interface in this package, please make sure to cite the VARNA paper as mentioned on its homepage.

-This package is quite new and there might be some sharp edges.

 ## Installation